EOSIO/eos/testnet.md

 | remote             | specifies whether this node is in the local network or not.
 This flag ties in with the launch mode command line option (-l) to determine if the local launcher instance will attempt to start this node.
 | ssh_identity       | a per-node override of the general ssh_identity defined above.
 | ssh_args           | a per-node override of the general ssh_args
-| eos_root_dir       | specifies the directory into which all eosd artifacts are based.
+| enu_root_dir       | specifies the directory into which all eosd artifacts are based.
 This is required for any hosts that are not the local host.
 | data_dir           | the root for the remaining node-specific settings below.
 | hostname           | the domain name for the server, or its IP address.
 | public_name        | possibly different from the hostname, this name will get substituted for the aliases when creating the per-node config.ini file's peer list.